geopg remove-resource-group application-resource-group protection-group

 # clrg list # geoadm status

-Follow cluster naming guidelines as described in Planning Required IP Addresses and Hostnames in Oracle Solaris Cluster 4.3 Geographic Edition Installation and Configuration Guide.
+Follow cluster naming guidelines as described in Planning Required IP Addresses and Hostnames in Installing and Configuring the Disaster Recovery Framework for Oracle Solaris Cluster 4.4.

 # cluster rename -c new-cluster-name

 If clusters in the partnership are in different domains, include the domain in the /etc/hosts entry for each cluster.

 # ping new-cluster There should be no response # echo "IP-address new-cluster" >> /etc/inet/hosts

 If the disaster recovery framework fails to start, and the failure is not due to problems with the new logical host, restart the common agent container on all nodes by using the cacaoadm restart command, then start the disaster recovery framework.

 # geoadm status

 # geops create -c remote-partner-cluster[.domain-name] partnership